infn-datacloud/cvmfs-publisher/docker/README.md

-# Docker
+# Docker solution

+cvmfs/repo/consumers, cvmfs/repo/sync and publisher/consumer are independent dockers where the corresponding scripts are running.

 ## docker-compose.yaml

 All the 3 dockers export their logs in /var/log/publisher.

-cvmfs-repo-consumers and cvmfs-repo-sync dockers share an external disk, /data/cvmfs
+cvmfs-repo-consumers and cvmfs-repo-sync dockers share an external disk, /data/cvmfs.

-publisher-consumer and cvmfs-repo-sync dockers must use an ext4 volume for the /var/spool/cvmfs partition.
+On publisher-consumer and cvmfs-repo-sync dockers a CVMFS server environment is running.
+For this reason, they must use an ext4 volume for the /var/spool/cvmfs partition.
 This volume can be any ext4 volume; for example, it could be /tmp.
 This is because OverlayFS on OverlayFS is not supported in Linux.
 OverlayFS is a union filesystem used by the CVMFS server installed as a Docker.
 When a transaction is done, CVMFS server attempts to mount another OverlayFS, which results in the following error: overlayfs: filesystem on '/var/spool/cvmfs/xxxx/scratch/current' not supported as upperdir.
 The solution is to mount a host-compatible volume like ext4.

+Zabbix agent monitoring is implemented inside the 3 dockers.

 ### cvmfs-publisher-docker-network